 Tips for Creating a Great Attorney CV

-As you write your attorney CV, keep the following tips in mind:
+As you create your attorney CV using our CV maker, keep the following tips in mind:

 - Your professional summary should be the strongest paragraph on your entire CV.
 Include information that will grab recruiters’ attention and keep them reading.

 - Be sure to include only relevant information that would matter to recruiters.
 If they see fluff in your CV, they will move on to the next applicant.

 - Unless you have recently graduated, do not include your GPA.
 However, always include any honors you have earned, such as magna cum laude.

 - Keep things professional by not including any political or religious affiliations.
 Also avoid controversial topics.